-Friday’s CME-accredited education sessions include a presentation from Dr. André Bernard and a panel discussion featuring five Nova Scotian physicians.
-Attendees will receive a solid grounding in the concepts and ideas to be discussed further during Saturday’s sessions.
+Friday’s CME-accredited education sessions included a presentation from Dr. André Bernard and a panel discussion featuring five Nova Scotian physicians.
+Attendees received a solid grounding in the concepts and ideas discussed further during Saturday’s sessions.

 Medical Professionalism: Where are we and how did we get here?

-Dr. André Bernard, Doctors Nova Scotia Board Chair, will present an introduction to the evidence and context for the current situation of medical professionalism in Canada.
-Dr. Bernard will discuss the trend toward transparency and accountability, which has resulted in greater oversight of the profession.
+Dr. André Bernard, Doctors Nova Scotia Board Chair, presented an introduction to the evidence and context for the current situation of medical professionalism in Canada.
+Dr. Bernard discussed the trend toward transparency and accountability, which has resulted in greater oversight of the profession.

 On Friday, June 2, Nova Scotia physicians Drs.
-Forbes, Gross, Petrie, Smith and Thomson will lead a panel discussion.
-The five physicians will bring different perspectives on the topic of medical professionalism – from system issues to physician interpersonal issues.
+Forbes, Gross, Petrie, Lees and Thomson lead a panel discussion.
+The five physicians brought different perspectives on the topic of medical professionalism – from system issues to physician interpersonal issues.

 - Dr. Cindy Forbes is a family physician in Fall River, N.S., and Past-President of both DNS and the CMA.